So you want to fly the healthy “friendly” skies?

 The airlines have become more conscious of the weight issues and a hand held digital scale can save you from the dreaded extra charges.
 As with all other travel, leave the jewelry and expensive electronics at home.
 A carry-on with your essentials is a great way to avoid the lost or delayed bag problem.
 A change of clothing and some toiletries along with any expensive gear should be adequate to make travel easier.
 As a simple tip, to avoid the dreaded TSA inquisition make certain to carefully wrap all the electrical chords and keep the electronic gear in a neat and orderly fashion.
 The inspections are quicker and less of a problem to repack your bag should you be personally “inspected”.

 I trust that this information will make your flight somewhat more bearable and even enjoyable.
-Stay tuned for updates on our articles, as new info is always being added.
+Keep tunes to updates on our articles as new info is always being added.